mindriot101/gaia/README.md

 optional arguments:
-  -h, --help       show this help message and exit --theta THETA    IRFM theta value.
+  -h, --help       show this help message and exit --theta THETA    IRFM theta value (mas).
 If supplying swasp_ids in a text file put
                    the corresponding theta value on the same line as the swasp_id separated by a space.
 Insert a minus number if theta is unknown